Realtime Market Data (WebSocket)¶

 | Stream Interval | socket_interval |

-Per channel | Controls the update frequency of WebSocket streams (tick, seconds, or minutes). |
+Per channel | Controls the update frequency of WebSocket streams. |

 | Post Market Data | post_market |